 Some of the most flattering styles paired with the flower crown are long, natural looking waves or curls.
 If you don’t have long hair, there are still great crimps and waves that will work for this style.
 The point is to accentuate a more natural and free-flowing look.

 Large, messy braids are also flattering with the head wreath.
-Currently, the most popular options are the fishtail braid, the oversized three strand braid, and the cascading side braid.
+Currently, the most popular options are the fishtail braid, the oversized three-strand braid, and the cascading side braid.
 These all create a stunning look.

 Short and sweet is also rising in popularity among brides.
 If you’re running out of time when it comes to growing out your hair, don’t fret.
 The flower crown dresses up the pixie cuts and short bobs in a woodland fairy kind of way.
 You won’t regret pairing these styles together.

 You may also be determined to pile your hair on top of your head if the neckline of your dress is a higher one.
-This piling works nicely with the flower headdress simply because there are almost no worries when it comes to placement and retaining your look throughout a long day of ceremony, picture-taking, and dancing.
+This piling works nicely with the flower headdress just because there are almost no worries when it comes to placement and retaining your look throughout a long day of the ceremony, picture-taking, and dancing.

 How to Choose Your Color Palette

 You are likely going to stick with the colors you have chosen for the wedding décor.
 You may also want to match your floral crown with the flowers in your bouquet.
 Here are a just a few suggestions when it comes to the most popular colors of the season and how to pair them with the best flower.

 Peach and green are at the top of the trending colors list.
 These colors are a perfect match with the peony because of its tight and elegant flower.
 Also, the leaf of the peony is a vibrant green with a soft lead that is perfect for the occasion.